jerrybuks/Bcoins/README.md

 }  from 'bcoins';
 ```

-for the queries call them with the needed arguments and pass result to the useQuery hooks from Apollo client as shown in the React - Apollo section, while for the mutuations just call them without any arguments and pass the result into the useMutation hook, then the resulting function (the first argument returned from the useMutation hook) will now be usedto pass in a variables object. (also refer to the React - Apollo section to see an example.
+for the queries call them with the needed arguments and pass result to the useQuery hooks from Apollo client as shown in the React - Apollo section above, while for the mutuations just call them without any arguments and pass the result into the useMutation hook, then the resulting function (the first argument returned from the useMutation hook) will now be used to pass in a variables object. (also refer to the React - Apollo section to see an example.

+# Contributing

+Bugs?
+Comments?
+Features?
+PRs and Issues happily welcomed!

+# Moving Forward

+- migration to typescript

+- implementation of tests